 Some clinical studies examine methods for detecting diseases early on, often even before symptoms appear.
 Others research strategies to avoid a health issue.
 A clinical trial may also focus on ways to improve quality of life for those who have chronic health issues or life-threatening illnesses.
 Clinical trials occasionally investigate the function of carers or support networks.

-Four stages are included in clinical trials, which are used to evaluate a medicine, determine the right dosage, and check for side effects.
-The FDA approves a medicine for clinical use and continues to monitor its effects if studies conducted in the first three phases show it to be safe and effective.
+Four stages are included in clinical trials, which are used to evaluate a drug, determine the right dosage, and check for side effects.
+The FDA approves a drug for clinical use and continues to monitor its effects if studies conducted in the first three phases show it to be safe and effective.

 Drug clinical trials are typically broken down by phase.
 Phase I, II, and III trials are frequently necessary for the FDA to decide whether to approve a medicine for usage.